Ericsson sues Indian handset maker for patent infringement

 Ericsson has been getting tough over patents recently.

-Last year, it sued Samsung for allegedly failing to sign license agreements on reasonable grounds to use its technology.
+Last year, it sued Samsung for allegedly failing to sign licence agreements on reasonable grounds to use its technology.

 Samsung, which is embroiled in a legal war with Apple in more than 20 disputes in 10 countries, filed a counter-claim earlier this month.

-In a recent interview with Reuters, Ericsson's chief intellectual property officer, Kasim Alfalahi, said the company was not out to squeeze the last dollar out of rivals who use its technology.
+In a recent interview with Reuters, Ericsson's chief intellectual property officer, Kasim Alfalahi, said the company was not out to squeeze the last dollar out of rivals who use its technolgy.

 However, he warned that Ericsson would protect its rights.